Orcapt/orca-starter-kit-node-v1/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

 The Node.js starter kit successfully replicates all features from the Python version while adapting to Node.js idioms and best practices.
-It provides a clean, production-ready foundation for building AI agents with the Lexia platform.
+It provides a clean, production-ready foundation for building AI agents with the Orca platform.

 **Key Achievements:**
 - ✅ Complete feature parity with Python version